-- 4.1 A review will be undertaken during the life of the Agreement by the OCPE, in liaison with Premier and Cabinet, and the Public Service Association as to the Identification and acknowledgement of Security related activities that are required to be undertaken by Ministerial Chauffeurs. - 4.2 Any implementation of outcomes of this review can only occur by agreement between the parties and such agreement will be subject to clause 9 Variation contained in this Agreement.
+- 4.1 A review will be undertaken during the life of the Agreement by the CE, DTF, in liaison with the applicable agency and the Public Service Association as to the Identification and acknowledgement of Security related activities that are required to be undertaken by Ministerial Chauffeurs. - 4.2 Any implementation of outcomes of this review can only occur by agreement between the parties and such agreement will be subject to clause 9 Variation contained in this Agreement.